T00L00/cardiac-dt/readme.md

 - iAT-inducing locations have higher ICL% compared to iAT-free locations.
 More pronounced fractionation and slow conductance are more likely to develop re-entrant circuits leading to iAT.

+## openCARP workflow

+openCARP is an FEM simulator written in C++. carputils is a python package that allows the user to set up a simulation in python.
+A carputils python script essentially gathers all the simulation parameters into a string and feeds it into the openCARP C++ executable.

+In the carputils script:

+1. Define the mesh

+2. Define the ionic models & conductivities in a list

+    `["parameter1", value, "parameter2", value, ... ]`

+3. Define the stimulation

+4. Define the simulation options
+  - the source model
+  - time resolution
+  - I/O options
+    - -spacedt = how often to write output to file
+    - -timedt = how often to display output to terminal

+5. Combine all the above into a big string var `cmd` to be passed to openCARP

+6. Add optional visualization command

+7. Add `job.carp(cmd)`

+Once simulation is finished, it will output some files that can be opened with meshanalyzer to visualize the 3d simulation.
+Meshanalyzer has a bunch of utilities that allow you to probe the simulation results.
+For example, you can select specific vertices in the 3d mesh and see the voltage over time on a plot.

+  - .pds file: the 3d mesh generated
+  - .igb file: the simulation results that can be overlayed onto 3d mesh

+## Development strategy

+### Running simulations

+- Set up openCARP docker container on wine.
+Mount a directory of our custom python/carputils scripts
+- Run the simulations in the openCARP docker container

+### Visualization

+#### Option 1
+- Set up X11 server on local machine
+- Configure SSH for X11 forwarding
+- Run openCARP docker container with display option and mounting X11 unix socket to container

+#### Option 2
+- Set up openCARP tools locally
+- Run simulations in openCARP docker container on Wine
+- scp results to local machine
+- visualize on local machine with local openCARP tools